Balancing Pitta in the Joints

-Just five to fifteen minutes of pitta-pacifying pranayama every day on an empty stomach can be transformative.
-These practices help to pacify pitta while digesting and clearing ama.
+Just five to fifteen minutes of pitta-balancing pranayama every day on an empty stomach can be transformative.
+These practices help balance pitta while digesting and clearing ama.
 In particular, consider the following practices:

-Sheetali (Cooling Breath) helps to cool and quiet pitta throughout the system, reducing inflammation and balancing agni.
+Sheetali (Cooling Breath) helps cool and quiet pitta throughout the system, reducing inflammation and balancing agni.

-Kapalabhati (Skull Shining Breath) is very detoxifying and specifically helps to stimulate synovial circulation in the joints, which can be very beneficial when there is inflammation there.
+Kapalabhati (Skull Shining Breath) is very detoxifying and specifically helps stimulate synovial circulation in the joints, which can be very beneficial when there is inflammation there.

 Bhramari (Humming Bee Breath) soothes and supports the nervous system while encouraging healing in the bodily tissues.

 Consider adding five to ten minutes of Empty Bowl Meditation to your daily routine to effectively quiet the mind and calm the nervous system, which will support the joints—both locally and systemically.

 Herbs can help balance pitta systemically, but can also optimize the health of the digestive tract (where many joint imbalances originate), kindle agni throughout the system, and encourage the elimination of ama—both from the GI tract and from the joints themselves.